 - 1. Demonstrate how Shared Values and Principles adopted within the Community Plan are progressed and their impact; utilising the outcomes-based accountability performance accountability report card to do so.
 I.e. how does Community planning support vulnerable groups? - 2.
 Identify what the Key skills and competencies to work collaboratively across organisational boundaries are and support partners to develop these moving forward.
-There is a need to invest in developing new training or utilising current training provision to develop a package that promotes partnership working within community planning. - 3.
+There is a need to invest in developing new training or utilising current training provision to develop a package that promotes partnership working and competencies within community planning. - 3.
 Identify what actions are cross cutting across the social, economic and environmental theme and Prioritise key issues for all partners to support and focus on those prioritised in the short term. - 4.
-Embed the FO 2030 Communications and Engagement Plan 2019 into all partners own processes to maximise impact and ensure Good communication processes are further developed.
-Improve the linkages between all governance layers of the Community Planning structure.

-Demonstrate partner's contributions to partnership working through the adoption of a Performance Report Card to Demonstrate FO Community Planning Partnership working effectiveness and partner's commitment to the process.
+Embed the FO 2030 Communications and Engagement Plan 2019 into all partners' own processes to maximise impact and ensure Good communication processes are further developed.
+Improve the linkages between all governance layers of the Community Planning structure. - 5.
+Demonstrate partner's contributions to partnership working through the adoption of a Performance Report Card to Demonstrate FO Community Planning Partnership working effectiveness and partner's commitment to the process. - 6.
+Review population indicators where new data is emerging to ensure population indicators reflect the best data sources available.
+Undertake a Review of population indicators.